letheanVPN/server/README.md

 ```bash
 deno task run
 ```
-In your browser, open http://localhost:3000 to see the new application running.
+In your browser, open http://localhost:36911 to see the application running.

+## API Documentation

+API documentation is bundled with the server and can be accessed by visiting http://localhost:36911/api